About

 "Experience the transformative power of my art, inspired by ancestral rhythms and a

 deep connection to nature.”
-Thank you (Gunalchéesh) Nena Howell
+Thank you (Gunalchéesh) Nena Howell, Certified Tlingit & Haida Tribal Artist

 Like the resonant beat of my ancestral spirits' drums, my work arises from a place of celebration and inherent rhythm.
 Immersed in the embrace of brushes and oils, I experience a profound sense of wellness.
 Within this creative space, a fluid energy, enlivens and energizing my spirit, which I then translate onto the canvas.
 My art is an expression of movement and ancestral energy, seeking to connect and foster well-being.